demirantay/notebook/syllabus-compsci.md

  - [ ] Learn: GraphQL, this is not required and optional feel free to have a loot and what it is all about and why they are calling it the new REST
  - [ ] Learn: Again option, look into Graph Databases, at least you can have a little udnerstanding of what they are.
  - [ ] We have a lot more stuff like Profiling, Static Analysis, DDD SOAP, etc. Go on your journey now!
+ - [ ] Project: Create an CRUD app without a framework
  - [ ] Project: Once you are done doing all of the above with django create your own framwork with wsgi or cgi and implement each box again with more advanced projects.
 You can also create your own server, backup it deploy it and use it to build applicaitons with your newly built framework.